 Select a Qualified Staff and Delegate Responsibilities

-You certainly want professionals capable of managing logistics, so a strong background in organization is essential, but you also need people who are skilled at customer service to interact with event staff, vendors, and attendees throughout the planning and execution phases.
+You certainly want professionals capable of managing logistics, so a strong background in the organization is essential, but you also need people who are skilled at customer service to interact with event staff, vendors, and attendees throughout the planning and execution phases.
 You simply cannot manage every aspect of a global conference tour on your own.
 You need qualified assistants so you can delegate responsibilities.

 The importance of finding the right people to work under you cannot be overstated.
-You and your global meeting planner need to select experienced professionals with the right disposition to remain calm under pressure and provide helpful, kind, and attentive service.
-This will not only significantly reduce your own burden and stress, but also ensure a positive and fruitful experience for event attendees.
+You and your global meeting planner need to select experienced professionals with the right disposition to remain calm under pressure and provide helpful, kind and attentive service.
+This will not only significantly reduce your own burden and stress but also ensure a positive and fruitful experience for event attendees.

 Create a Plan and Stay Connected